Jordan Regan

 After a couple of years of data engineering, I was able to take the opportunity to learn enterprise backend development, which led me down new avenues in the world of data: real-time, event streaming with Kafka; federated GraphQL queries with Apollo; and learning all about project data requirements in everything from CRM integration to enterprise microservice architecture.

 Four years into my data engineering journey and I am an accomplished cloud and on-prem pipeline aficionado with an ever-abounding thirst for knowledge and efficiency and a constantly developing background of maths and science on which to operate.
+Having found my footing in the more advanced areas of development such as: CI/CD; IaC; dependency management; parallel processing and the dreaded stakeholder management, to name a few, I now find myself in a position of confidence where the only blocker left standing in the way of my everyday work... is time.

 AWS Timestream Query Optimization